netodotcom/netodotcom.github.io/src/content/blog/Threads.md

 ---
 title: "Threads"
-description: "What are threads and how to deal with it"
+description: "This post aims to provide a comprehensive understanding of threads and their pratical applications.
+It covers the fundamentals of threads and offers pratical guidance on how to use them effectively.
+This post will discuss how to use threads in a program, not at the OS level."
 pubDate: "Mar 31 2023"
-updatedDate: "Apr 06 2023"
+updatedDate: "Apr 09 2023"
 ---

 <a href="https://github.com/netodotcom/threads" target="_blank" rel="noopener noreferrer">Github repository</a>